Easy Seeded Sourdough Discard Crackers (no roll)

 You don’t need any fancy tools, just a sheet pan and parchment paper!
 I do love using silicone baking mats though because they are reusable and perfectly fit the size of the sheet pan.

-- Unsalted butter- You can also swap out for olive oil for a vegan or dairy-free option.
+• Butter- Unsalted or salted butter will work.
+You can also swap out for olive oil for a vegan or dairy-free option.

 Different seeds to use